Braintree Flower Bed Maintenance Services

 Braintree Municipal Ordinances for Garden Maintenance Equipment Operation & Commercial Service Standards

 Braintree regulates garden maintenance equipment operation to minimize noise and ensure safety.
 Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday and holiday restrictions (often before 9:00 AM or prohibited).
-Commercial services must be licensed with the Town Clerk, registered as Home Improvement Contractors for contracts >$1,000, and carry a minimum of 1M in general liability insurance.
-Safety protocols include traffic control for right-of-way work, equipment calibration, and public notification.
-Environmental compliance requires proper material containment, immediate cleanup of spills, and documentation of waste disposal.
-Herbicide and pesticide use must follow state licensing, posting, and buffer zone requirements, especially near water bodies.
-For irrigation system installation, coordinate with the Building Division for permits and inspections.
+Commercial landscapers must register with the Town Clerk, hold a Home Improvement Contractor registration for contracts >$1,000, and carry at least 1M in general liability insurance.
+Traffic control is required for right-of-way work, and all material handling must prevent discharge to storm drains.
+Licensed applicators must follow MA pesticide regulations, including buffer zones near water and public notification.
+Equipment calibration, emergency response, and waste disposal documentation are mandatory for compliance.

 Braintree Building Division